Interception-m/Interception-UI/README.md

 - When `Height = N`, the top panel above it shrinks to `540 - N - 10`px (10px gap between stacked panels)
 - If you only use 2 sections (no Height, no bottom panels), both top panels stay at full 540px
 - You can have bottom panels on one side only (e.g. 3 sections total)
+- Use `Side = "right"` on the 3rd section to place it bottom-right without needing a bottom-left

 ---